752963e64/AwfuLite/README.md

 - more plugins
 - remove the ugly tabs
 - auto increase mouse selection for document while close to the frame edges
-- keep track/handling with mouse/key press events and feedback into statusview
 - scroll feedback using sort* icons into the statusview

 ## HACK lite/.lite_project.lua